2025 MAGS 3MT® Three Minute Thesis Competition

-What is a three-minute thesis (3MT®)?
-To encourage students to effectively explain their research in three minutes in a language appropriate to a non-specialist audience, the University of Queensland developed the 3-Minute Thesis® competition.
+To encourage students to effectively explain their research in three minutes in a language appropriate to a non-specialist audience, the University of Queensland developed the 3MT® Three Minute Thesis competition.
 MAGS hosts the CGS-affiliate midwestern region competition where students summarize their research in three minutes using pre-determined guidelines.
 A panel of judges scores each presentation to determine the top two awardees.
 MAGS members in the audience select the People’s Choice Award.
-The first and second place winners have the opportunity to represent MAGS at the national CGS competition, with the nominating institution’s support.
+The first place winner has the opportunity to represent MAGS at the national CGS competition, with the nominating institution’s support.

 Institutional Guidelines: